My best travel tips for an awesome trip

 Booking open jaw tickets will save you time and money

-You might be asking yourself, what is an open-jaw ticket?
-An open-jaw ticket is where a traveler will arrive in one city and depart from another city.
+What is an open-jaw ticket?
+An open-jaw ticket is one in which a traveler arrives in one city and departs from another city.
 Purchasing an open-jaw ticket will save you time and money.

 For example, those who fly into Europe usually have multiple cities on their itinerary.
-A traveler may fly into London for a few days, then take the train to Paris for a few days and then fly home from Paris.
+A traveler may fly into London for a few days, take the train to Paris for a few days, and then fly home from Paris.

 Learn a few words of the local language